Dvorak keyboard layout: Apple Lisa

-Mac OS
+macOS

 In the early days, Macintosh users could only use the Dvorak layout by editing the "System" file using Apple's "RESource EDITor" ResEdit – which allowed users to create and edit keyboard layouts, icons, and other interface components.

 By 1994, a package named 'Electric Dvorak' by John Rethorst provided an easily user-installable "implementation [that] was particularly good on pre-system 7 Macs" as freeware, and especially useful for Mac+ and Mac SE machines running MacOS 6 and 7.

 Another third-party developer offered a utility program called MacKeymeleon, which put a menu on the menu bar that allowed on-the-fly switching of keyboard layouts.
 Eventually, Apple Macintosh engineers built the functionality of this utility into the standard system software, along with a few layouts: QWERTY, Dvorak, French (AZERTY), and other foreign-language layouts.

 Since about 1998, beginning with Mac OS 8.6, Apple has included the Dvorak layout.
 It can be activated with the Keyboard Control Panel and selecting "Dvorak".
 The setting is applied once the Control Panel is closed out.
 Apple also includes a Dvorak variant they call "Dvorak – Qwerty ⌘".
 With this layout, the keyboard temporarily becomes QWERTY when the Command (⌘/Apple) key is held down.
 By keeping familiar keyboard shortcuts like "close" or "copy" on the same keys as ordinary QWERTY, this lets some people use their well-practiced muscle memory and may make the transition easier.
 Mac OS and subsequently Mac OS X allow additional "on-the-fly" switching between layouts: a menu-bar icon (by default, a national flag that matches the current language, a 'DV' represents Dvorak and a 'DQ' represents Dvorak – Qwerty ⌘) brings up a drop-down menu, allowing the user to choose the desired layout.
 Subsequent keystrokes will reflect the choice, which can be reversed the same way.

 Mac OS X 10.5 "Leopard" and later offer a keyboard identifier program that asks users to press a few keys on their keyboards.
 Dvorak, QWERTY and many national variations of those designs are available.
 If multiple keyboards are connected to the same Mac computer, they can be configured to different layouts and use simultaneously.
 However should the computer shut down (lack of battery, etc.) the computer will revert to QWERTY for reboot, regardless of what layout the Admin was using.